filipo18/uwcisak-filip-unit2/README.md

  ```
  This program works, the only problem I am encountering is blinking of serial monitor.
 I will resolve that when we move to LCD display.

+First key part used in this program is **array**.
+We use it to define arguments we will be using in the program.
+Type of variable we define if we are putting letters in the array is ```c String ```.
+After name we define for array we add ```c [n]``` .
+In bracets we specifiy number of arguments in array.
+If we don't specifiy it, program coutns arguments instead of us.
+We separate arguments with coma, each argument needs to be market with ```c ' ' ``` if specified type of variable is ```c int ``` and we are using numbers.
+If specified type of variable is ```c String ``` and we are using letters and other signs, each argument needs to be marked with ```c " " ```.
+So syntax all together looks like this ```c String arrayexample [5] = {"a", "b", "c", "d", "e"}

-One of the key parts of this program are **interuptions**.
+Second of the key parts of this program are **interuptions**.
 Instead of checking if button is pressed every milisecond, we can leave arduino runing other procces and then interupt this procces with input on pin 2 or 3.
 After interuption arduino goes back to procces runed before interuption.
 1. First step is to set up interuption ports ```c attachInterrupt(0, changeLetter, RISING); ``` , first element in the brackets can only be 0 or 1.
 0 is port 2, 1 is port 3 and this are only 2 ports on which interuption can be installed.
 Second element is function which will interupt main proccess when button on port 2 rises.
 That is defined in third element.
 1. Second step is to write a function we want to interupt current process.
 Let's take our case as an exaple:
 ```.ino